Kepler's equation: Radial Kepler equations

+The radial equation for when the object has enough energy to escape is:

+When the energy is exactly the minimum amount needed to escape, then the time is simply proportional to the distance to the power 3/2.

 Inverse problem

 Calculating $M$ for a given value of $E$ is straightforward.
 However, solving for $E$ when $M$ is given can be considerably more challenging.
 There is no closed-form solution.
+Solving for $E$ is more or less equivalent to solving for the true anomaly, or the difference between the true anomaly and the mean anomaly, which is called the "Equation of the center".

 One can write an infinite series expression for the solution to Kepler's equation using Lagrange inversion, but the series does not converge for all combinations of $e$ and $M$ (see below).

 Confusion over the solvability of Kepler's equation has persisted in the literature for four centuries.
 Kepler himself expressed doubt at the possibility of finding a general solution: